juliaordecka/WASAtext/README.md

 https://github.com/IBM/openapi-validator

-Enter the directory and run on api.yaml file as instructed in above repository.
+Enter the directory and run on api.yaml file as instructed in the above repository.

 The open-api linter checks the file against yaml and openapi specifications.